muldjord/skyscraper/README.md

 * Consider making aliasMap the global baseName instead of just the search term base name.
 This will fix missing brackets in alias names being ignored later on
 * Make it more clear when Skyscraper is in gathering and game list generation mode.
 In gathering mode, consider only showing output for game that aren't loaded from cache

+#### Version 3.0.6 (In progress, unreleased)
+* Added 'zx81' platform.
+The only module that supports it is the 'screenscraper' module

 #### Version 3.0.5 (26th February 2019)
 * Fixed and improved ES metadata preservation code